 These responses can be incorporated into your UGC strategy.
 You can post anonymous quotes from the surveys on social media or your website.
 You can also use the survey as an opportunity to ask shoppers to leave a review for a recent purchase in exchange for an incentive like loyalty points or coupons.

-Consumers view consumer reviews and other UGC as authentic and trustworthy, and 78% of shoppers trust online consumer reviews, according to our 2020 Shopper Experience Index.
+Consumers view reviews and other UGC as authentic and trustworthy, and 78% of shoppers trust online consumer reviews, according to our 2020 Shopper Experience Index.
 Nearly 40% of consumers rely on product reviews most to make quick and informed shopping decisions.

 What questions to ask on a customer satisfaction survey to collect UGC